marmelab/coPostgresQuery/README.md

 #### Parameters

-- entity: the entity to upsert
+- row: the row to upsert

 ### batchUpsert